Posted on

 • Teachers refusing to help

-• Teachers getting angry about the mistakes they made
+• Teachers are getting angry about the mistakes they made

 • Being ridiculed by teachers